Overview

 In the Results details screen, any properties where an override has taken effect are highlighted in blue.
 The original value that was provided is also displayed if you hover your mouse over the property.

-In all cases when creating overrides you can select a specific From and To date as a period for the override to be active in.
-As noted previously, setting an end date will cause the override to expire once that date has passed.
+When creating overrides, you can select a specific from and to date as a period for the override to be active.
+As mentioned earlier, setting an end date will cause the override to expire once that date has passed.

-Overrides can be also deleted individually and in bulk from the main menu as well as filtered depending on their current status.
-This can be done by selecting the overrides you want to delete and selecting the delete option in the upper right side.
+Overrides can also be deleted individually and in bulk from the main menu and filtered according to their current status.
+To do this, select the overrides you want to delete and select the delete option in the upper-right side.

 For more information on managing data overrides, please click here.